“The term planning is imbecilic; everything can change tomorrow.“

 But does that mean “planning is imbecilic” though?

-Planning can be ineffective and damaging if it’s done badly.
+The truth is that planning can be ineffective and damaging if it’s done badly.

 Good planning, on the other hand, can minimize the uncertainty brought on by change.
-It can reduce risk, promote reflection and encourage innovation.
-It forces rational, logical thinking and it helps inform good business decisions.

 Don’t believe me?